SHiRosip/SHiRosip/README.md

 # 💫 About Me:
-I'm currently looking foe a web devloper job role
+I'm currently looking for a web devloper job role

 ## 🌐 Socials: